matestack/matestack-ui-core/README.md

   </div>
 </div>
 ```
-## Structure your Basemate Page response
+## Structure your Basemate Page response with partials

 If you don't want to define the response of you page in one block, you can use partials: